 … for optimal flow and readability.

 An overview of how I go about distributing content, which isn't necessarily how it should be done by any standard.
-Anyone who have read any of my stuff knows that I don't really follow standards – not even the ones I've made up myself.
+Anyone who have read any of my stuff knows that I don't really follow standards – not even the ones I have made up myself.

 No strict rules will survive for long in my mind, as no matter how good they are they will sooner or later become unnecessary and unwanted restrictions.